Skip to main content

 Training for housing and homelessness staff

 This learning pathway is aimed at housing and homelessness staff.
 You might work for a local authority housing options team, commissioned outreach team, or in the advice sector.
-You'll need some prior knowledge for most of these courses.
+You'll benefit from some prior knowledge for most of these courses.

 Online elearning and webinars, available free to eligible organisations only.